herttaleinonen/Dynamic_visual_environments/README.md

 D_t=\max_i \mathrm{LLR}_{i,t}
 $$

-At each time step 𝑡, the decision variable 𝐷$ was compared against two fixed decision bounds.
+At each time step 𝑡, the decision variable $D_t$ was compared against two fixed decision bounds.
 A positive upper bound $\Theta_{p}$ governed target-present responses: if $D_t \ge \Theta_{p}$ the model responded, “target present”, and reaction time was recorded as (𝑡 + 1)Δ𝑡.
 Target-absent responses were governed by a fixed negative lower bound; if $D_t \le \Theta_{A}$, the model responded,